gui2de/econ490-fall22/Shaily - shailyacharya/sa_week6_README.md

 SurveyCTO link: https://gui2de.surveycto.com/collect/shaily_week6?caseid=

 My survey is geared to collect data on the Georgetown undergraduate core curriculum.
+In order to complete the survey, you must be a Georgetown student